 The goals of our investment policy are to preserve capital, fulfill liquidity needs and maintain fiduciary control of cash.
-To achieve our goal of maximizing income without assuming significant market risk, we maintain our excess cash and cash equivalents in money market funds.
+To achieve our goal of maximizing income without assuming significant market risk, we maintain our excess cash and cash equivalents in money market funds, time deposits and U.S. federal government securities.
 Because of the short-term maturities of our cash equivalents, we do not believe that a decrease in interest rates would have any material negative impact on the fair value of our cash equivalents.

 Foreign Currency Risk.
-Our purchase costs of TEPEZZA drug substance and ACTIMMUNE inventory are principally denominated in Euros and are subject to foreign currency risk.
+Our purchase costs of TEPEZZA drug substance, TEPEZZA drug product with our recently approved second drug product manufacturer, Patheon Pharmaceuticals Inc. (contract development and manufacturing organization services of Thermo Fisher Scientific), and ACTIMMUNE inventory are principally denominated in Euros and are subject to foreign currency risk.
 In addition, we are obligated to pay certain milestones and a royalty on sales of TEPEZZA to Roche in Swiss Francs, which obligations are subject to foreign currency risk.
 We have contracts relating to RAVICTI, QUINSAIR and PROCYSBI for sales in Canada which sales are subject to foreign currency risk.
 We also incur certain operating expenses in currencies other than the U.S. dollar in relation to our Irish operations and foreign subsidiaries.
-Therefore, we are subject to volatility in cash flows due to fluctuations in foreign currency exchange rates, particularly changes in the Euro, the Swiss Franc and the Canadian dollar.
+Therefore, we are subject to volatility in cash flows due to fluctuations in foreign currency exchange rates, particularly changes in the Euro and the Swiss Franc.
+From time to time, we may enter into forward currency contracts to hedge our foreign currency risk exposure.

 Inflation Risk.
-We do not believe that inflation has had a material impact on our business or results of operations during the periods for which the consolidated financial statements are presented in this report.
+We do not believe that inflation has had a material impact on our business or results of operations during the periods for which the financial statements are presented in this report.

 Credit Risk.
 Historically, our accounts receivable balances have been highly concentrated with a select number of customers, consisting primarily of large wholesale pharmaceutical distributors who, in turn, sell the medicines to pharmacies, hospitals and other customers.
-As of December 31, 2020 and 2019, our top four customers accounted for approximately 93% and 84%, respectively, of our total outstanding accounts receivable balances.
+As of December 31, 2021 and 2020, our top four customers accounted for approximately 94% and 93%, respectively, of our total outstanding accounts receivable balances.
+Given the size and creditworthiness of the customers, we have not experienced and do not expect to experience material credit related losses with such customers.